Al-Zubayr ibn Abd al-Muttalib: Biography

 After the death of his eldest half-brother, Al-Harith, Al-Zubayr was next in line.
 With his brother Abu Talib, he took responsibility for the family obligation to provide food and drink for the pilgrims.
 He also shared joint guardianship of the young Muhammad.
-It is said that he took Muhammad on a journey to Yemen c.584.
+It is said that he took Muhammad on a journey to Yemen 584 CE.

-A tradition that Ibn Kathir calls "weak" states that he died c.585.
+A tradition that Ibn Kathir calls "weak" states that he died 585.
 This is contradicted by several traditions that indicate that he was still alive many years later.

 Al-Zubayr was the founder of the order of chivalry known as the Hilf al-Fudul.
 This was a movement formed in Mecca in May 591 (soon after the end of the Sacrilegious War) for the suppression of violence and injustice.
 He is supposed to have said about the pact: